pcdavies/DIPC/workshops/dipc/CloudWorkshop_DIPC_200.md

 ## Optional
     - (Optional)  If the Agent is not started:
-    - Open a Terminal windows:
+    - Open a Terminal window:
     - cd /home/DIPC/DIPC_AGENT2/dicloud/agent/dipcagent001/bin
     - Execute ./startAgentInstance.sh In the Terminal window you should see ‘NOTIFICATION Done.
 GoldenGate manager is configured now.’ when the agent is fully started
 ![](images/200/image200_8a.png)

 - In Browser : Within app, on your desktop go to Agents page in DIPC

-- The agent should appear as follows (it will be Stopped at first then Running)
+- The agent should appear as follows (Running)
 ![](images/200/image200_8b.png)